mys-lang/mys/docs/source/language-reference/pattern-matching.rst

 .. code-block:: text

    $ mys run
-   Trait foo with a=1 and b="hi".
+   Class Foo with a=1 and b="hi".
-   Trait foo with a=2 and b="ho".
+   Class Foo with a=2 and b="ho".
-   Trait foo.
+   Class Foo.
-   Trait bar.
+   Class Bar.
-   Other trait: Fie()
+   Other class: Fie()
    Zero integer.
    Five integer.
    String foo.